kekse1/lib.js/README.md

 some nice mathematical functions, e.g.. etc.

 ### Test cases
 See the `test.js/` directory, which is kinda 'documentation'.

-There's no 'real' documentation available [yet?].
+There's no 'real' documentation available yet.. and yes, I know that it's totally bad, but I'm spending my time rather in the code itself but it's documentation.
+Another reason is that the code could change in this phase, so I'm commenting it rather l8rs.. eh? ^\_^

 ### Installation
 There's a script for root and non-root installation (and additionally for